World leaders arrive in Kuwait to pay respects after emir's death | Politics

 World leaders arrive in Kuwait to pay respects after emir's death

-The cause of his death on Saturday has not been disclosed.
-POLICY CONTINUITY EXPECTED Sheikh Meshal, 83, who attended the burial and prayers alongside members of the ruling Al Sabah family, had been de facto ruler of the U.S.-allied Gulf state ever since late 2021, when a frail Sheikh Nawaf handed over most of his duties.
-As he formally takes the helm of the OPEC member with the world's seventh-largest oil reserves from his half-brother, Sheikh Meshal is expected to preserve key Kuwaiti foreign policies, including support for Gulf Arab unity, Western alliances and good ties to Riyadh - a priority relationship.
+Eid Abdullah Al Fraih, a 60-year-old Kuwaiti retiree, said he was captivated by the late emir's humility and compassion and that he believed Sheikh Meshal would continue his predecessors efforts to improve ties between the government and parliament.
+"Kuwait will be prosperous (under his reign).

-Foreign dignitaries began arriving in the Gulf state of Kuwait on Sunday to offer condolences for the death of emir Sheikh Nawaf al-Ahmad al-Sabah, who was buried earlier in the day.
-Sheikh Meshal al-Ahmad al-Sabah, 83, who had been the day-to-day ruler during much of Sheikh Nawaf's reign due to his ill-health, has been named as emir after the death of his half-brother.
+Foreign dignitaries arrived in the Gulf state of Kuwait to offer condolences for the death of emir Sheikh Nawaf al-Ahmad al-Sabah, who was buried earlier on Sunday.
+Sheikh Meshal al-Ahmad al-Sabah, 83, Kuwait's day-to-day ruler during much of Sheikh Nawaf's reign due to his ill-health, has succeeded his half-brother as emir.

-The leaders of fellow Gulf states Qatar and Bahrain met the new emir, while the Iraqi prime minister and Iranian foreign minister also offered condolences.
-Kuwait was invaded and occupied by Iraq in 1990 and has maritime border disputes with Iraq and Iran.
-Palestinian Authority President Mahmoud Abbas also met Sheikh Meshal.
-Kuwait has been a staunch supporter of the Palestinian cause.
+Saudi Arabia's de facto ruler Crown Prince Mohamed bin Salman and Qatar's Emir Sheikh Tamim bin Hamad al-Thani were in Kuwait to separately meet with Sheikh Meshal.
+The Iraqi prime minister and Iranian foreign minister also offered their condolences.
+Kuwait was invaded by Iraq in 1990 and occupied by Baghdad until 1991.
+The Gulf state still has maritime border disputes with both of its neighbours.

+U.S. Defence Secretary Lloyd Austin arrived Saturday evening where he was met by Foreign Minister Sheikh Salem Abdallah al-Sabah and Defence Minister Sheikh Ahmed al-Fahad al-Sabah.
+"On behalf of President Biden, I convey heartfelt condolences," Austin told his Kuwaiti counterpart.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)